errpenk/Typography-Lab_Font-Interaction-Design/README.md

 Readability: Logic files are cleaner and easier to understand.
 Maintainability: Typographic assets can be updated or replaced without altering core application logic.
 Reusability: Data is more portable.

-3. CSS Variable Theming
+### 3. CSS Variable Theming
 The dual-state application (lowercase vs. uppercase) is managed efficiently using CSS Custom Properties (Variables).
 JavaScript's role is minimal: it simply toggles a class on the <body> element.
 The SCSS then uses these variables to dynamically apply themes.

-Example:

-code
-Scss
-// src/styles/main.scss (and imported abstract/_variables.scss)
-body.lowercase {
-  --bg-color: #0a0a0a;
-  --stroke-color: #f0f0f0;
-  --accent-color: #00d2ff;
-  // ... other lowercase styles
-}

-body.uppercase {
-  --bg-color: #ffffff;
-  --stroke-color: #000000;
-  --accent-color: #00d2ff; // Accent can be shared or themed differently
-  // ... other uppercase styles
-}
 This allows components to automatically adapt to theme changes without direct style manipulation in JS.

 ## Design System
 The visual language and typographic foundation are meticulously crafted and defined in src/styles/abstract/_variables.scss.

-Font A (Schematic/Code): Courier New - Used for the input field and character counter, evoking a sense of technical documentation.
+*   **Font A (Schematic/Code):** Courier New - Used for the input field and character counter, evoking a sense of technical documentation.
-Font B (Industrial/Header): Chakra Petch (imported via Google Fonts) - Provides a bold, impactful display for headers and key elements in uppercase mode.
+*   **Font B (Industrial/Header):** Chakra Petch (imported via Google Fonts) - Provides a bold, impactful display for headers and key elements in uppercase mode.
-Font C (UI/Labeling): Helvetica Neue (fallback) - Offers a clean, standard sans-serif for general UI elements and labels in uppercase mode.
+*   **Font C (UI/Labeling):** Helvetica Neue (fallback) - Offers a clean, standard sans-serif for general UI elements and labels in uppercase mode.
-Accent Color: #00d2ff (Cyber Cyan) - A vibrant, consistent accent used across both themes for interactive elements and visual highlights.
+*   **Accent Color:** #00d2ff (Cyber Cyan) - A vibrant, consistent accent used across both themes for interactive elements and visual highlights.

 ## License